Intro Link to heading

 prefix.
 There is an entry for an OAuth2

-Client spring-oauth2-webapp
+Client named spring-oauth2-webapp

 <!DOCTYPE html>

-<html lang="en" xmlns:th="http://www.thymeleaf.org"
+<html lang="en" xmlns:sec="http://www.thymeleaf.org/thymeleaf-extras-springsecurity6">

 <head>